longaccess/terms/Terms and Conditions of Service.md

 Miscellaneous Legal Terms

-These terms and the use of the services and software will be governed by the laws of the Hellenic Republic except for the conflict of laws principles thereof.
-All claims arising out of or relating to these terms or the services or software must be litigated exclusively in the courts of Athens, Greece, and both parties consent to venue and personal jurisdiction there.
+These Terms and the use of the services and software will be governed by the laws of the Hellenic Republic except for the conflict of laws principles thereof.
+All claims arising out of or relating to these Terms or the services or software must be litigated exclusively in the courts of Athens, Greece, and both parties consent to venue and personal jurisdiction there.
 These Terms constitute the entire and exclusive agreement between you and Long Access with respect to the Services, and supersede and replace any other agreements, terms and conditions applicable to the Services.
 These Terms create no third party beneficiary rights.
-Long Access’s failure to enforce a provision is not a waiver of its right to do so later.
+Long Access' failure to enforce a provision is not a waiver of its right to do so later.
 If a provision is found unenforceable the remaining provisions of the Agreement will remain in full effect and an enforceable term will be substituted reflecting our intent as closely as possible.
-By providing access to your Archive Certificate(s) you grant your rights to access, decrypt and share the corresponding archives to any and all persons that acquire such access.
+By providing access to your Archive Certificate(s) you grant your rights to access, decrypt and share the corresponding Archives to any and all persons that acquire such access.
 Long Access may assign its rights to any of its affiliates or subsidiaries, or to any successor in interest of any business associated with the Services.
 Long Access and you are not